perplexedstepan/perplexedstepan.github.io/docs/generative_ai.md

 ![Normal Grade Distribution](/assets/images/grade_distribution(norm).png)

 However, as Generative AI becomes more widely used, it will inevitably require a complete overhaul of the language testing systems we have in schools and universities as the average when students use AI will likely move around 2 standard deviations from the original mean.
-In other words, this means that what was an average grade of 75% will we shifted up 2 standard deviations.
+In other words, this means that what was an average grade of 75% will be shifted up 2 standard deviations.
 This could mean that 80%-95% becomes the new average depending on the types of assessment that are used in the curriculum.

 ![Predicted Grade Distribution with AI-Use](/assets/images/grade_distribution(ai).png)